-Islam also talks about the idea of accountability and performance appraisal, where it tells people they are responsible for their actions (53: 38–9).
+Islam also talks about the idea of accountability and performance appraisal, where it tells people they are responsible for their actions (53:38–9).
 It suggests that people should be rewarded for their efforts, whether large or small.
 Workers are also encouraged to work with commitment (Ihsan) and a passion for improvement (Itqan).
-Ihsan is deﬁned in a hadith where the Prophet (ﷺ)said that it is “worshipping Allah as if you see Him, for if you don’t see Him, then truly He sees you.”
+Ihsan is deﬁned in a hadith where the Prophet (ﷺ) said that it is “worshipping Allah as if you see Him, for if you don’t see Him, then truly He sees you”.
 Keeping in view this meaning of Ihsan, that is, doing something with utmost commitment, it makes workers work at their best without any supervision.
 Ihsan is also deﬁned as doing good deeds, and the Quran questions: “Is there any reward for good—other than good?”
-(55: 60) This view compels both the employee and employer to maintain positive relations with each other.
+(55:60) This view compels both the employee and employer to maintain positive relations with each other.
 Workers are also instructed to help other workers who need support in completion of their task.
 Guidance is available in the story of Musa (AS) when he helps the daughters of Shuaib (AS) in watering their flock since they are waiting for others to be free first.

 The next chapter is the prototype of an Islamic Labour Code.
 It covers fundamental workers’ rights, i.e., freedom of association and the right to collective bargaining as well as the right to strike, equality of opportunity and treatment, the abolition of child labour and forced labour, and occupational safety and health.
-The Code treats occupational safety and health as a fundamental labour right.
+The Code treats occupational safety and health as well as social security fundamental labour rights.
 After adding necessary provisions on core workplace rights, the Labour Code has detailed provisions on employment contracts and their termination.
 It is followed by provisions on wages, working hours and various kinds of leave.
-There is a separate chapter on social security.
 The last chapter on labour inspection system gives an idea of the responsibilities of the state in ensuring compliance with this Code.
 Like all legislation, Islamic Labour Codes also can create certain exceptions.
 This is a work in progress, a living document, which will be updated in the coming years.